American Express, in cooperation with Walmart, created Bluebird, a prepaid debit card with almost no fees.

 TIAA has one of the best online checking accounts on the market.
 The introductory interest rate is super low at 1.21%.
 That’s a great deal.

 For more information on these and other online checking accounts, check this out.

 Applying for a Bluebird Account

 So what do you think of Bluebird?
 If you are a user already, what can you share about your experience?
-And for everyone else, are you as positive as I am about this card?
-Do you see it as good for the unbanked (until they can get into the traditional system)?
+How does Bluebird compare to other banking alternatives?